 In 2017, Malaysia has one of the highest rates of diabetes in the Asia-Pacific, with almost one-fifth of its population diagnosed with the disease.
 More than one-half of the population over the age of 18 is overweight or obese, and around one-fifth suffer from hypertension.
 Heart disease is the leading cause of health-related death in Malaysia, followed by stroke, respiratory diseases and cancer.
 Malaysia has a fertility rate below the replacement level, and the population is also undergoing rapid aging.
 The population over the age of 60 is expected to account for 15% of the country’s population by 2035, up from 6% in 2016.

-Multinational pharmaceutical companies that are already producing drug products targeting NCDs and such diseases of affluence see increasing demands in Malaysian market.
+Multinational pharmaceutical companies that are already producing drug products targeting NCDs and such diseases of affluence see increasing demands in the Malaysian drug market.
 For example, in 2015, diabetic care company Novo Nordisk (Copenhagen, Denmark) held about 21.5% of Malaysia’s diabetic care market share and assumed double-digit growth.

 Pharmaceutical Exports to Malaysia